-In casual American English, "The treaty was signed by representatives from forty nations" sounds like "dhuh TREE-dee wuhz SAHYND bahy reh-pruh-ZEHN-tuh-tuhvz fruhm FOR-dee NAY-shuhnz".
-Several things happen here, and the headline one is the Flap T: the T between vowels turns into a quick D-like flap.
+Americans pronounce "The treaty was signed by representatives from forty nations" as "dhuh TREE-dee wuhz SAHYND bahy reh-pruh-ZEHN-tuh-tuhvz fruhm FOR-dee NAY-shuhnz" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Flap T — the T between vowels turns into a quick D-like flap.
+You'll hear it on treaty and again on representatives — a hallmark of natural-sounding American speech.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.